-Assumes all ongoing and previously approved plans are maintained.
+Assumes all ongoing and previously approved plans were maintained.

-- 1.50 The model above demonstrates that even with the potential 784 additional dwellings the net HRA stock reduction is still 886 dwellings in deficit over the 50 year plan.
-To negate the losses from Right to Buy an additional 886 dwellings would need to be aquired. - 1.51 The Council entered the Right to Buy Capital Receipts Pooling arrangement with MCHLG in 2012 in line with HRA Self Financing legislation.
-As part of the agreement the Council is only able to retain a predetermined % of the Right to Buy Capital Receipts which is meant to be how the Council re-aquires replacement housing stock which is lost through Right to Buy.
-The level of an authority's retainable RTB receipts in any year also known as 1-4-1 Capital Receipts is the total amount of its Right to Buy Sales receipts it can keep to buy replacement housing stock. - 1.52 An exert of the Councils receipts retained in 2021/22 are noted below to demonstrate that in reality, these receipts are not adequate to enable the purchase of replacement housing at the rate it is lost, only the Buy Back and 1-4-1 allowances can be retained by the HRA to purchase new dwellings:
+The model above demonstrated that even with the potential 784 additional dwellings the net HRA stock reduction was still 886 dwellings in deficit over the 50-year plan.
+To negate the losses from Right to Buy, an additional 886 dwellings would need to be acquired.

+The Council entered the Right to Buy Capital Receipts Pooling arrangement with MCHLG in 2012 in line with HRA Self Financing legislation.
+As part of the agreement the Council was only able to retain a predetermined % of the Right to Buy Capital Receipts which was meant to be how the Council re-acquired replacement housing stock which was lost through Right to Buy.
+The level of an authority's retainable RTB receipts in any year also known as 1-4-1 Capital Receipts was the total amount of its Right to Buy Sales receipts it could keep to buy replacement housing stock.

+An excerpt of the Councils receipts retained in 2021/22 were noted below to demonstrate that in reality, these receipts were not adequate to enable the purchase of replacement housing at the rate it was lost, only the Buy Back and 1-4-1 allowances could be retained by the HRA to purchase new dwellings: